 I knew that the King Tide was due that weekend, so I thought, what better place to check out than the tide pools over at Sunset Cliffs Natural Park-Garbage Beach?

 My husband and I had tickets for the ‘King’ of all concerts- Tool at Viejas Arena SDSU (San Diego State University) on Sunday, January 12.
 It was a Christmas present from my sister-in-law (thank you, Tess!).
 My husband even made the situation sweeter by getting a hotel room.
 I usually work on the weekends, so you can probably imagine how excited I was to take a day off!
 My main objective was to make this one of the best days in San Diego (my best days are always at the beach!)

 What is a King Tide?

-After a full and new moon, a spring tide occurs, due to the gravitational pull, of the moon and sun.
-The result produces a very high tide and, in turn, a very low tide.
-So, in essence, a Spring Tide is when there is the most significant distance between the high tide and the low tide.
-The best time to go to the tide pools during extremely low tide is during winter because, In the summer months, all the shallow tides only happen at night.
+After a full and new moon, a spring tide occurs due to the moon and sun’s gravitational pull.
+The result produces a very high tide and, in turn, a shallow tide.
+In essence, a Spring Tide is when there is the most significant distance between the high tide and the low tide.
+The best time to experience the tide pools is during an extremely low tide and of course, during the day.
+In the summer months, all of the very low tides happen at night.
 Continue reading “King Tide at Sunset Cliffs Natural Park”

 I have always had a deep-seated passion for the Ocean Environment which ultimately led me to receive a degree in Marine Biology.
 Living in the San Diego area for over 30 years, I have extensively explored the 70 miles of San Diego’s coastline, and I am here to share!
 Please use my website to your advantage and have a look around at all the wonders that the beaches of San Diego can offer you!